LCR-BCCRC/lcr-modules/README.md

 ## Samples Table

 This section is a human-friendly summary of what is described in the base schema (see `lcr-modules/schemas/base.yaml`).
 In case of any discrepancies, the schema file takes precedence.
-The samples table can be stored on disk using any column delimiter, but `modutils` expects tab-delimited files by default.
+The samples table can be stored on disk using any column delimiter, but `oncopipe` expects tab-delimited files by default.

 ### Entity–relationship model